ALEXANDRA (ALEX) KISITU

 Alex teaches frequent Bellydance Workshops

-At 19, yoga came to me as a way to access my inner strength and voice while going through some difficult times.
-My practice has continued to support me over the last 33 years.
+At 19, I found yoga as a way to access my inner strength and voice while going through some difficult times.
+My practice has continued to support me over the last 35 years.
 My husband Dan and I have co-owned Tula Yoga & Wellness since March 2012.
-Our mission is to make yoga & wellness within everyone’s reach and to create a space where people can be themselves.
-I completed my Yoga Therapy certification (C-IAYT) through Yoga North’s International SomaYoga Institute in 2016.
-I enjoy the diversity of family (three children 12, 17, 21), running a business, working with private clients, teaching group classes & workshops, leading retreats, and facilitating team-building projects with business groups.
-I am blessed everyday to learn, practice, and teach how to weave yoga, Ayurveda, and energy work into all aspects of life for healing physically, emotionally and spiritually.
+Our mission is to make yoga & wellness within everyone’s reach and to create a space where people reconnect with and be themselves.
+I am a life-long student, have been teaching for 10 years, and completed my Yoga Therapy certification (C-IAYT) through Yoga North’s International SomaYoga Institute in 2016.
+I weave yoga practices, Ayurveda, and energy work through my life and into all of my classes, private sessions, and workshops.
+My purpose is to help my students/clients find their inner strengths, and tap into their brilliance.
+My hope is that you walk away from our time together filled up rather than depleted.
+We are so powerful when given the awareness and tools.
+I am blessed to share this work with my family and community.

 Namaste, Sat Nam!
 I am a lifelong student of yoga.
 I’ve received so much healing from the practice and study of yoga (self-love, trusting my inner voice), which is what inspires me to share and teach yoga.
 I am trained in Vinyasa, Hatha, Raja and prenatal yoga.
 I am inspired daily from the tradition of Kundalini Yoga, as taught by Yogi Bhajan.